diggr/diggr-video-game-vocabulary/README.md

 This vocabulary is licensed under the CC0 1.0 Universal - see the [LICENSE.md](LICENSE.md) file for details

+## Further Reading

+Hoffmann, Tracy, (2019).
+Developing a Mediated Vocabulary for Video Game Research.
+Proceedings of the Doctoral Symposium on Research on Online Databases in History, co-located with 3rd Data for History Workshop, CEUR-WS.org, online CEUR Vol-2532.

+Archived at Zenodo in Version 1.1:
+Hoffmann, Tracy.
+(2019, February 19).
+Diggr Video Game Vocabulary (Version 1.1).
+Zenodo. http://doi.org/10.5281/zenodo.3237537

 ## Acknowledgments

 Some definitions were adapted from: